auxesis/gastro/README.markdown

-# Gastro
+# Got Gastro

-Gastro helps inform people about food safety problems when eating out or buying food.
+Got Gastro helps inform people about food safety problems when eating out or buying food.

-Gastro is currently a prototype.
+Got Gastro is currently a prototype.

 ## Setup